 I’ve seen attendees at events become frustrated (or even feel bad) because they are not active on social media and can’t participate fully.

 I’ve even seen some of them just completely withdraw from activities.
-Consider offering mobile games and surveys that only require attendees to use texting, QR code scanning or other standard mobile phone features to join in, there are also computer games, that you can play with the best mouse for fps and they offer which is perfect for games as Overwatch you can play with the use of overwatch boosting online.
+Consider offering mobile games and surveys that only require attendees to use texting, QR code scanning or other standard mobile phone features to join in.

 Marketing from Planet Planit